 This brings us to step number two.

-Because working with data can become overwhelming and you can easily get lost in the amount of information, you should always plan your steps carefully and keep your process as organized and detailed as you can.
+Because working with data can become overwhelming and you can easily get lost in the amount of information, you should always plan your steps carefully and keep your data preparation process as organized and detailed as you can.
 Among other things, this can help your teammates in the future understand why you chose or disqualified a specific provider.
 Each step should be written down along with all of your conclusions and ideas.
 This includes:

 Now it’s time to start working!
 After observing and exploring the data, you should now have a clear understanding of what you need and what is irrelevant.
 You can drop columns with low fill rate, or just irrelevant content.